johtela/litscript/index.md

 Version 2 brings some major changes to _LiTScript_:

  *  Templates no longer live in external libraries.
 You can now create your templates directy inside your project.
-It's still possible customize the default templates, but creating your own layouts is now easier.

  *  External dependencies have been reduced to bare minimum.
 Most notably, styles are defined in vanilla CSS now instead of [Less][].
-CSS is much more powerful nowadays, which eliminates the need of preprocessor.
+CSS is powerful enough nowadays to eliminate the need of preprocessor.

  *  The bundler has been changed from [Webpack][] to [esbuild][].
 This further reduces the number of dependencies and improves performance.